braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/creating_custom_content_cards.md

 ### Step 2: Subscribe to card updates

-Then, [register a callback function to subscribe for data updates when cards are refreshed][6].
+Then, register a callback function to [subscribe for data updates][6] when cards are refreshed.

 ### Step 3: Implement analytics